salman0016/Big-cats/README.md

 3] Testing, analysing and improvising the model.
 An application using python and Roboflow and its machine learning libraries will be using machine learning to identify whether the cat belongs to which spices.

-4] use datasets to interpret the object and suggest whether the cat on the camera’s viewfinder belongs to which spices.
+4] Use datasets to interpret the object and suggest whether the cat on the camera’s viewfinder belongs to which spices.

 # Methodology :-
 The Big cats detection system is a program that focuses on implementing real time Cat detection.
 It is a prototype of a new product that comprises of the main module: Cats detection and then showing on viewfinder whether the cat belongs to which species.
 Big Cats Detection Module

-This Module is divided into two parts:
+This Module is divided into three parts:

-1] Cheetah detection :-
+Cheetah, Jaguar and Tiger detection :-

 • Ability to detect the location of a cat's face in any input image or frame.
 The output is the bounding box coordinates on the detected face of a cat.